GiulianoSS/Alura-Projects/README.md

   - Manipulate and process images
   - Extract text from images using Tesseract-OCR and Pytesseract
   - Utilize OpenCV (`cv2`) and `imutils` for image processing

+## Future improvements
+More info will be added to this read.me, including Machine Learning Projects description.